Frequently asked questions

 I suspect that a prescription has been forged or altered by someone other than the prescriber.
 What should I do?

 First contact the prescriber – obtain the doctor’s phone number from a source other than that showing on the prescription.
-If the purported prescriber confirms that he (or she) did not write the prescription, under the provisions of the Poisons and Therapeutic Goods Regulation 2008 you are required to retain the prescription (if possible) and report the circumstances to your local police station.
+If the purported prescriber confirms that they did not write the prescription, under the provisions of the Poisons and Therapeutic Goods Regulation 2008 you are required to retain the prescription (if possible) and report the circumstances to your local police station.
 If the forgery is on a stolen or illicitly printed form, also advise Pharmaceutical Services (NSW Ministry of Health) on (02) 9391 9944 during business hours.

 What are the requirements for computer-generated prescriptions?